By Edward Johnson

 Some cards will deduct a fee from the card, rendering the card less than its face value.

 Inspect the card before you buy it.
 Verify that none of the protective stickers have been removed.
 Make sure that the codes on the back of the card haven’t been scratched off to reveal a PIN number.
 Report any damaged cards to the store selling the cards.

 Give the recipient your original receipt so they can verify the card’s purchase in case it is lost, stolen or has been compromised.

-Page 2 of 2 - Consider the financial condition and time in business of the retailer or restaurant.
+Consider the financial condition and time in business of the retailer or restaurant.
 If they are struggling or brand new, a gift card to a company that may be going out of business or has no track record can be a risky gift.